oklikestop/project-6/README.md

 * a replacement or better form of agarose.

-* more efictive method of Electrophoresis
+* more effective method of Electrophoresis